Clinician helping a patient review blood pressure readings

 • They forget the exact date of the last refill

-• The pharmacy does not have stock when they need it
+• The pharmacy doesn't have stock when they need it

-• They cannot get to the pharmacy during working hours
+• They can't get to the pharmacy during working hours

-• They are ordering for someone else and coordination is complicated
+• They're ordering for someone else and coordination is complicated

 A simple refill system